 Introduction: Lingerie Chest From Reclaimed Wood

-This is a lingerie chest I made for my wife out of primarily scrap and junk wood.
+This is a lingerie chest I made out of primarily scrap and junk wood.
 It includes an open shelf for a DVD player and a secret compartment under the top panel.

 Aside from a little bit of 1/4" plywood, all of the wood for this came from my scrap pile, which included some old pine shelves, a stack of pine boards from some old shipping crates, and a few 2x4 studs.
 The shipping crate boards made for some interesting and unique drawers, which I'm quite fond of.

 Hopefully there are some ideas here that will help you with your next project.
 Thanks for taking a look.

 Step 1: Basic Frame

 I began by ripping a few 2x4 studs into 1 1/2" by 1 1/2" strips.